 Diabetes (Diabetes Mellitus) is a disease in which the body does not control the amount of glucose in the blood.
 This disease occurs when the body does not make enough insulin or does not use it the way it should (NIH, 2016a).
 Insulin is a type of hormone that helps glucose in the blood enter cells to give them energy.
 In adults, 90% to 95% of all diagnosed cases of diabetes are type 2 (American Diabetes Association (ADA), 2016).
 Type 2 diabetes usually begins with insulin resistance, a disorder in which the cells in the muscles, liver, and fat tissue do not use insulin properly (CDC, 2014d).
 As the need for insulin increases, cells in the pancreas gradually lose the ability to produce enough insulin.
-In some Type 2 diabetics, pancreatic beta cells will cease functioning, and the need for insulin injections will become necessary.
-Some people with diabetes experience insulin resistance with only minor dysfunction of the beta cell secretion of insulin.
+In some Type 2 diabetes experience insulin resistance with only minor dysfunction of the beta cell secretion of insulin.
 Other diabetics experience only slight insulin resistance, with the primary cause being a lack of insulin secretion (CDC, 2014d).